To THE CENTER AND NORTH Of Afghanistan

 • Accommodation: Khyber Hotel

 Balkh, is a town of prodigious antiquity where Zoroaster preached sometime between 1000 and 600 B.C.
-Alexander the Great chose if for his base from 329-327 B.C.
 Under the Kushans, when Buddhism was practiced throughout Afghanistan, many holy Buddhist temples flourished in Balkh.
 The Arabs, the bearers of Islam, called Balkh the Mother of Towns, so impressed were they with its magnificence but in 1220 Genghis Khan left it utterly devastated.
 Balkh was abandoned for Mazar-e-Sharif in 1866

-• Visiting Masjid-e-Haji Piyada or Nuh Gunbad Mosque (early years of the 9th century A.D.) the earliest Islamic monument yet identified in Afghanistan
+• Visiting Masjid-e-Haji Piyada or Nuh Gunbad Mosque, 9th century A.D.

-• A visit to Khwaja Abu Nasr Parsa Mosque (built in the late Timurid style) and to the tomb of Rabia Balkhi (1964) the first woman of the Islamic period to compose poems in Persian
+• A visit to Khwaja Abu Nasr Parsa Mosque and to the tomb of Rabia Balkhi.
+The first woman of the Islamic period to compose poems in Persian

 • Visiting the ruins of the Mawlana Jalaluddin Balkhi (known in the west as Rumi) abbey.
 Rumi was born in Balkh in 1207.
 Perhaps the most eminent sufi poet of all time